Seeloewen/SeeloewenCraft/README.md

 Please note that Multiplayer is currently very unstable and insecure.
 Using it, especially with the wrong people, may put your computer at a risk.
 The creators of the game are not liable for any damage caused by Multiplayer or the game in general.
 Use at your own risk.

 ## Credits
-The base concept of the game is inspired by Minecraft.
-All credits go to Mojang Studios.\
 The game has been created by Seeloewen and CDLemmi.

-Special thanks to Finni for helping me find many issues by testing developmen versions and also for giving a lot of ideas.\
+Special thanks to Finni for helping me find many issues by testing development versions and also for giving a lot of ideas.\
 Special thanks to Axogurkel for helping me create some crafting recipes.

 Third-party libraries used are https://github.com/mzboray/HighPrecisionTimer and https://github.com/JamesNK/Newtonsoft.Json.